Updated April 14, 2023

-Apple has announced iOS 8 at company’s Worldwide Developers Conference (WWDC) 2014 on June 2, 2014. iOS 8 was officially released on September 17, 2014.
-According to reports iOS 8 has been installed on 83% of compatible Apple devices.
-There has been several version of iOS 8 with each version fixing bugs.
-There has been WiFi issue in initial launch of iOS 8 version.
-This resulted in sudden drop in WiFi connectivity leaving users in lurch.
-Apple launched subsequent version in short span fixing issue.
-As of today iOS 8.3 is available released on April 8, 2015.
-You can get iOS 8.4 beta version as well from Apple official site.
+Apple announced iOS 8 at the company’s Worldwide Developers Conference (WWDC) 2014 on June 2, 2014. iOS 8 was officially released on September 17, 2014.
+According to reports, iOS 8 has been installed on 83% of compatible Apple devices.
+There have been several versions of iOS 8, with each version fixing bugs.
+There has been a WiFi issue in the initial launch of the iOS 8 version.
+This resulted in a sudden drop in WiFi connectivity, leaving users in the lurch.
+Apple launched a subsequent version in a short span to fix the issue.
+As of today, iOS 8.3 is available and released on April 8, 2015.
+You can also get iOS 8.4 beta version from Apple’s official site.

-If you fall under 27% category of iOS users (iOS 7 and below) then surely upgrade to iOS 8.
-And to your surprise it is free!!
-Before upgrading to iOS 8 make sure your device is compatible.
+If you fall under the 27% category of iOS users (iOS 7 and below), upgrade to iOS 8.
+And to your surprise, it is free!!
+Before upgrading to iOS 8, make sure your device is compatible.

-Below are list of compatible device for iOS 8 :
+Below is a list of the compatible devices for iOS 8 :

 - iPhone 4s and iPhone 5